fayena/PILN/README.md

 - Added sorting to the main chart.
 - Removed, all the lcd code and the second thermocouple sensor and the kiln sitter code that BlackCLewis had added.
 - Kiln sitter is used as the safetly.
 Put a small cone in the sitter that is at least one cone highter than your desired   firing.
+- Added Testing Code (see bottom of readme for instructions).

 I do not have a screen or wifi at my kiln location.
 I tether my cell phone and then access the raspberry pi through ssh and a webbrowser both on my phone.
 It will connect from a surprising distance this way.